By Ted Stuckey, Managing Director of QBE Ventures

 Balancing Both Sides of a Tricky Equation

-Our Network Engagement Partnering with Techstars has been extremely helpful, as they are able to support me on both sides of this tricky equation.
+Our Network Engagement partnership with Techstars has been extremely helpful, as they are able to support me on both sides of this tricky equation.
 When I’m looking for startups across the insurance value chain, Techstars enables me to identify and quickly vet an ongoing flow of potential partners.
 Then, because so many Techstars employees—my Techstars Network Engagement Program manager included—are founders themselves, they help me see the places where QBE needs to change in order to be responsive to startup needs.
 Having a third party push us to become a better partner to startups, as well as sharing best practices, was essential for making change happen.

 Most recently, Techstars helped us secure a partnership that I’m really proud of, bringing QBE and Nimbla together.
 We’ve just announced that QBE is partnering with Nimbla to give small businesses the peace of mind and confidence that they need to reach their full potential.